 This type of degree is the minimum standard for most professions in the field and graduates are often qualified to pursue a wide variety of employment opportunities.
 Education hours at this level can count towards those needed to become certified in the state of Texas.

-While bachelor’s degrees can increase employment prospects, choosing to pursue further education may be beneficial.
-Graduates often qualify for enrollment in master’s degree programs.
-Graduate schools have various application requirements, with most establishing minimum grade point average (GPA) and Graduate Examination Record (GRE) scores.
-It’s recommended that those interested always review academic and extracurricular expectations prior to applying.
+While a bachelor’s degree can improve employment prospects, pursuing further education may be beneficial.
+Graduates often qualify for master’s programs, which have varying application requirements, typically including minimum GPA and GRE scores.
+It’s recommended to review academic and extracurricular expectations before applying.

 University HQ US Rankings for Bachelor's Programs in Addiction Studies